Sign In Register

 Healthcare Facilities256

-Corriganville has an average annual temperature of 54°F (12°C).
+Corriganville experiences four distinct seasons with an average annual temperature of 54°F (12°C).
 Winters average 31°F in January while summers reach 76°F in July.
-Annual precipitation is 39.2 inches.
-The area enjoys 302 sunny days per year.
+The area gets 302 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 39.2 inches.
+The area receives 28.7 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 865 feet.

 Temperature